 Of course we are!

 LineageOS and GrapheneOS are phone operating systems that run on top of the core open source Android system (AOSP) to provide your phone with added function and privacy/security.
 They are both very good and secure options for your phone.
 Although other similar alternatives exist, LineageOS is perhaps the most popular while GrapheneOS is recommended by none other than computer intelligence expert Edward Snowden.
-One of the key differences between these two operating systems is that GrapheneOS will only run on Pixel 3 or 4 series phones while LineageOS runs on a wider variety of phones (although certainly not all).
+One of the key differences between these two operating systems is that GrapheneOS will only run on Pixel phones while LineageOS runs on a wider variety of phones (although certainly not all).

 The main ones that come out of the box are (you can add more):

 - FM Radio

 You can add many more apps to your phone via one of the free android app stores (eg. f-droid which is already on your phone).
 You can also find many apps on sites such as apkpure and apkmirror (download the apk file and install with the press of a button - very simple).
 When you download apk files it is important that you do so from a reputable site such as apkpure and apkmirror.
 In the event you must have an app that is only available on Google Play - there is a way to acquire it without logging into Google and giving away your identity!
 Install Aurora - it is just like the Google Play Store.
 Aurora gets the apps for you from the Google Play Store and puts them on your phone (without you having to log in to Google).
 Think of Aurora as the 'middle man' that keeps your identify private.

 Your new phone does come with an email client and there are also many others to choose from.
 Stay away from adding Gmail (as Google cannot be trusted).
 Some examples are:

 - K-9 Mail